Resume

 Also available as: Post-Script, PDF, ASCII and HTML.

-Mike Warren (BSc Computer Science) learns extremely quickly and has a wide range of interests and experience.
-He is an extremely fast programmer/debugger, is thorough, requires minimal direction and works well with others.
+Mike Warren has programmed professionally since 1998 primarly on Unix platforms.
+He is an extremely fast programmer + debugger, is thorough, requires minimal direction and works well with others.
 Mike would rather work in a small team or company.
-References available only upon request.
+He has worked on high-volume image processing, embedded networking appliances, pipeline leak detection and various smaller projects.

 skills

-Mike is primarily a Linux developer, with experience developing cross-platform applications and has professional development experience with:
+Mike is primarily a Linux developer, with experience developing cross-platform applications (including Windows).
+He enjoys learning new skills working on interesting problems.

 education